LSSTDESC/rail_attic/docs/source/contributing.rst

 Contributing
 ************

+RAIL is developed publicly on GitHub and welcomes all interested developers, regardless of DESC membership or LSST data rights.
+The best way to get involved is to comment on `Issues <https://github.com/LSSTDESC/RAIL/issues?q=>`_ and `make Pull Requests <https://github.com/LSSTDESC/RAIL/compare>`_ for your contributions.

+Professional astronomers (including students!) based in the US, Chile, or a French IN2P3 institution are encouraged to `join the LSST-DESC <https://lsstdesc.org/pages/apply.html>`_ to gain access to the `\#desc-pz-rail <https://lsstc.slack.com/archives/CQGKM0WKD>`_ channel on the LSSTC Slack workspace.
+Those without data rights who wish to gain access to the Slack channel should `create an Issue <https://github.com/LSSTDESC/RAIL/issues/new/choose>`_ to request that the team leads initiate the process for adding a DESC External Collaborator.

 Where to contribute: RAIL packages
 ==================================

-Similar to the installation process, depending on how you want to contribute to RAIL you will be contributing to one or more of the RAIL packages.
+Similar to the installation process, depending on how you want to contribute to RAIL, you will be contributing to one or more of the RAIL packages.
 Given the package structure we imagine three main use cases for contributions:

-1. If you are contributing to the core code base, or developing an algorithm that has minimal dependencies, you will probably only be contributing to RAIL, and only need to install the source code for RAIL.
+1. To contribute to the core codebase, including algorithms with no special dependencies, install RAIL from source, indicate what you aim to do in an Issue, and follow the Contribution workflow below.
-2. If you are contritubing a new algorithm that does depend on a number of other packages beyond numpy, scipy and sklearn, you will probably be making a new rail_<algorithm> package, and eventually adding to the dependencies in rail_hub.
+2. To contribute a new algorithm or engine that depends on packages beyond numpy and scipy, you will probably be making a new rail_<algorithm> repository, and eventually rail_hub.
-3. If you are using existing algorithms to do studies and build analysis pipelines to do those studies, you will probably only be contriubting to rail_pipelines.
+3. To contribute analysis pipelines you built with RAIL Stages, clone `rail_pipelines` from source and follow the Contribution workflow instructions below.